-Question: As a doctor who likes to “go the extra mile” for my patients, I'm considering starting a house call program.
-What are the benefits and risks of this practice model?
+As a doctor who likes to “go the extra mile” for your patients, you may have considered starting a house call program.
+But are you aware of risks and benefits of this practice model?

 From a patient perspective, elderly patients or those with physical constraints often find house calls beneficial.
 Other patients like the convenience or comfort of being treated in their homes.
 Many Doctors of Chiropractic appreciate being able to treat these patients according to their wishes, as well as the potential to reduce their overhead expenses, such as staffing.